bentonsmith8/RoverCam/README.md

 # RoverCam

-This is the repository for the video streamer.

-The python folder works, the c++ one doesn't.
+This repository is no longer being updated.
+It was moved to the Mission Control folder of the [Sooner Rover Team's Repo](https://github.com/eric-plus-plus/SoRo-19-20).